Choi-R/finance-tracker/README.md

 *   Protected by a single passkey stored with an expiry token.
 Basic concept but works perfectly to prevent unauthorized access.
 *   Tracks budget remaining per monthly cycle individually.
 *   A heavily condensed tabular view grouping up transactions for straightforward auditing.
-*   Basically, for personal use, it's fast, free, neat, and secure.
+*   In short, for personal use: it's fast, free, neat, and secure.
 Does its job perfectly.

 ## 🏃‍♂️ How to Run